ricardodemauro/ricardodemauro/README.md

 ### ⚡ Hi there 👋

-I'm a Software Architect @ [ThinkBRQ](http://www.thinkbrq.com/) and [BRQ](https://brq.com).
+I'm a Software Architect aka `Code Developer` @ [BRQ](https://brq.com).
 I used to write about .NET and Microsoft technologies on https://rmauro.dev

 💬 My Blogs